betaveros/gridderface/README.md

 To let you do this, Gridderface has layers.
 In Draw mode, the `1/1` in the status indicates the current layer, where you're drawing, and how many layers there are total.

 - `:newlayer` adds a new layer.
-- `TAB` switches between different layers.
+- <kbd>TAB</kbd> switches between different layers.
 - `:rmlayer` removes the current layer.
 - `:clear` clears the current layer of all marks.

 This is useful in solving puzzles too: if you want to bifurcate in solving, you can create a new layer and draw on it; if it doesn't work out, it's easy to clear or delete just your marks on that layer.

-By the way, `CTRL+Tab` lets you draw on the `undercontent`, which is its own group of layers that is underneath the decoration grid.
+By the way, <kbd>CTRL+Tab</kbd> lets you draw on the `undercontent`, which is its own group of layers that is underneath the decoration grid.
 This is useful if you want to shade certain cells of the grid without covering the grid lines.

 ## Buffers